indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 ##### Training results:

-- BGD allowed for increased learning and calibration of neurons in each layer due to familiarity of batch data .
+- BGD allowed for increased learning and calibration of neurons in each layer due to familiarity of batch data.

 ### Result Conclusion :